English

 Embedded into our English lessons are punctuation and grammar objectives, with children being taught objectives assigned to their year group, as well as revising previously learned objectives in order for these to enter children’s long-term memory:

-Spelling is then taught during a separate weekly session, which takes place on a Monday.
-Throughout the week, children are then encouraged to practise the taught spelling objective at home, completing individually selected assignments set by teachers online, before a short test takes place at the end of the week.
+Spelling is then taught during a separate weekly session once a week.
+Throughout the week, children are then encouraged to practise the taught spelling objectives at home, completing individually selected assignments set by teachers online, before a short test takes place at the end of the week.
+As well as teaching children spelling patterns and rules, children take part in challenge weeks where the National Curriculum’s statutory spellings are taught.
+We endeavour to immerse the children further by seeing the statutory spellings in their model texts, then apply these spellings in their writing.

 As well as teaching children spelling patterns and rules, children take part in challenge weeks where the National Curriculum’s statutory spellings are taught.
 We endeavour to provide opportunity for children to apply these spellings into their writing by identifying a list of statutory spellings that link into each English unit.